Dr Mary Peace

 Peace, M. (2000).
 Prostitution and the growth of desire : the rise and fall of sentimental economics in the eighteenth century.
 In Wheeler, W. (Ed.)
 The Political Subject Essays on the Self from Art, Politics and Science.
 Lawrence & Wishart Limited

 (n.d.).
 Anti-Jacobin Novels, Part II, Volume 10.
 Routledge. http://doi.org/10.4324/9781351223140

 (2005).
 The Infernal Quixote: A Tale of the Day.
 Pickering and Chatto.

 Theses / Dissertations

-I am currently supervising a PhD thesis on the representation of 'idiocy' in Romantic-era literature.
+I am currently supervising a PhD by Rose Hilton on the passions and the idea of the self in eighteenth century play texts by women.